casimcdaniels/made-in-america/src/content/jobs/post-industrial/computer-programmer-men-preferred.md

   - Must accept that men advance faster in technical roles
 filters: {"gender":"male","race":"any","minAge":22,"maxAge":40,"education":"college","experience":"some","union":false,"maritalStatus":"any"}
 ---
-Develop software applications using FORTRAN and COBOL.
-Free labor - this is skilled technical work requiring education.
-Men preferred for programming - women's minds aren't suited for logic and technical thinking.
-Women can do data entry, but not real programming.
-Daily duties: Arrive at 8 AM.
-Write code on punch cards - one mistake means retyping entire card deck.
-Debug programs by reading through thousands of lines of code - your eyes will strain.
-Test programs on mainframe - wait hours for results, then fix errors.
-Work with massive machines that fill entire rooms.
-Write documentation - tedious but required.
-Attend meetings with male managers - if you're a woman, they'll ignore your input.
-Work 50+ hour weeks - programming requires long hours.
-Deal with system crashes - lose hours of work, start over.
-Men get interesting projects, women get data entry - that's just how it is.
-Training provided but men advance faster - they're 'naturally better' at this work.
-Must be willing to work unpaid overtime - 'passion for computing' means working for free.
+POSITION AVAILABLE: Computer Programmer.
+IBM seeks qualified individuals to develop software applications using FORTRAN and COBOL.
+This is skilled technical work requiring a bachelor's degree in mathematics, engineering, or a related field.

+Duties include: Writing code on punch cards; debugging programs by reading through thousands of lines of code; testing programs on mainframe computers; writing documentation; and attending meetings with management.
+Programmers must work with massive machines that fill entire rooms and must be prepared to work 50+ hour weeks, as programming requires long hours.

+Salary is $12,000 per year.
+Men are preferred for programming positions, as they are better suited for logic and technical thinking.
+Women may apply but will typically be assigned to data processing rather than programming.
+Training will be provided, but men advance faster in technical roles.
+Programmers must be willing to work unpaid overtime, as "passion for computing" means working beyond regular hours.

+Applicants must have logical thinking skills, attention to detail, and the ability to debug complex code.
+Experience with FORTRAN and COBOL is preferred but not required, as training will be provided.